ortoklas/ml4w-radio/README.md

 > **Note**
 >
 > Recent versions of ML4W use the Status Bar application for module configuration.
-If the Radio button does not appear after installation, make folder ml4w-statusbar folder in Home/config.
+If the Radio button does not appear after installation, add "ml4w-statusbar" folder from .zip file in Home/.config
 > [ml4w-statusbar.zip](https://github.com/user-attachments/files/29965357/ml4w-statusbar.zip)